 The Value of Reading

 Literacy is at the heart of what we do and underpins our curriculum because reading is essential in its own right but also important for language development, thinking skills, empathy and links with other all other areas of learning.
 Children will read individually, and in groups, called guided reading, and as a whole class.
 The children will be exposed to a variety of books and genres.
-We have a range of home reading books which are made up of books from a range of reading schemes including Oxford Reading Tree, Collins Big Cat and xxxx which are graded in accordance with the Book Band Levels.
+Children in EYFS and KS1 will take two reading books home, one to practise their decoding and one to develop a love of reading.
+In KS2 the children will take home a graded reading book from a range of reading schemes including Oxford Reading Tree, Collins Big Cat and xxxx which are graded in accordance with the Book Band Levels.
 The children also have access to a range of reading material in our school library and in class/year group book area and these are available for them take home.
 We have an expectation that parents will play a key role in supporting their child’s reading development and promote this responsibility through the use of reading challenges.
 We value the importance of giving children the opportunity to hear adults read and class texts are identified for each topic taught.

 The Mathematics Curriculum